KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/runningTests.md

 You can run tests files individually with `jest FILE_NAME.test.js`

-For advanced use of jest, refer to the [official docs](https://jestjs.io/docs/getting-started)
+For advanced use of Jest, refer to the [official docs](https://jestjs.io/docs/getting-started)